 Another dish I will continue to eschew is Balut, which is a delicacy in The Philippines.
 It is fertilized chicken or duck eggs in which the developed embryo is boiled and eaten from the shell.
 Yum!

 Which brings me to some advice an old Chicago Tribune copy editor named Spokely gave me when I was getting ready to leave Chicago for my first posting as a foreign correspondent.
 “You are going to places that serve strange food, and you will be tempted to say ‘no thank you,’ when it is offered.
 Don’t do that.
 It will be an insult to your host.
 When somebody offers you something to eat that looks or smells horrible, just remember Spokely’s Law: Everything tastes more or less like chicken.”

-What was the last couple of movies you watched?
+What were the last couple of movies you watched?

 What was the scariest moment of your life?